News Alerts From Indian Country - Your Country

 What Is an Executive Order? and How Do the EOs Enacted Impact Indian Country

-Connecting the Dots: Executive Orders are powerful tools that allow presidents to enact policy changes without congressional approval.
+Executive Orders are powerful tools that allow presidents to enact policy changes without congressional approval.
 For Native communities, this means funding for education, healthcare, and infrastructure can shift and even disappear overnight.
-Unlike laws enacted by Congress, citizens and our elected representatives are often unable to override these orders except through extreme coordinated action, undermining a check on the power of the executive branch.
+Unlike laws enacted by Congress, citizens and our elected represents lack the ability to override these orders except through extreme coordinated action, undermining a check on the power of the executive branch.

 What Is Lost If We Lose TCU’s